moq-wg/moq-transport/draft-lcurley-warp.md

 * `depends`.
 An list of dependencies by `segment_id` ({{dependencies}}).
-This field is optional; the default value is an empty array.
+This field is optional; an empty array indicates the segment is independent.

-* `uri`.
-An identifier for the payload, useful for backwards compatibility with HTTP caches.
-This field is optional.

 The remainder of the SEGMENT message is a payload depending on the track `mime_type`.
 This contains a media bitstream intended for the decoder and SHOULD NOT be processed by a relay.
 See the containers section ({{containers}}).

-## PUBLISH
+## TRACK\_PUBLISH {#track-publish}
-The sender advertises an available track via the PUBLISH message.
+The sender advertises an available track via the TRACK\_PUBLISH message.
-The receiver can ask for tracks via the SUBSCRIBE ({{subscribe}}) message based on this information.
+The receiver can ask for tracks via the TRACK\_SUBSCRIBE ({{track-subscribe}}) message based on this information.

-Tracks MAY be updated by sending a new PUBLISH message with an existing `track_id`.
+Tracks MAY be updated by sending a new TRACK\_PUBLISH message with an existing `track_id`.
-PUBLISH messages with the same `track_id` SHOULD be sent over the same stream to preserve ordering.
+TRACK\_PUBLISH messages with the same `track_id` SHOULD be sent over the same stream to preserve ordering.

-Each PUBLISH message starts with a header, containing information useful for a relay:
+Each TRACK\_PUBLISH message starts with a header, containing information useful for a relay:

-* `track_id`.
+* `publish_id`.
 A unique identifier for the track.

+* `active`.
+An boolean indicating that the track can be served.
+An inactive track SHOULD NOT be requested via TRACK\_SUBSCRIBE.
+A track MAY be inactive because is has not started yet, or it has ended.

 * `group_id`.
 An identifier indicating that this track is part of a group.